Restaurant Details

 To start, the garlic-butter pizette arrived like a halo: a saucer-sized cloud with a lacy Parmesan fringe and an emerald sheen that smelt indecently good.
 Immediately, it became a pull-and-tear situation.
 As a result, it set the tone, unfussy food with just enough theatre and you’re already hankering for the next plate to land…

 Then the pastas.
 First, rigatoni ’nduja arrived in a glossy brick-red coat ,slightly feral in the best way.
-Crucially, the smoky-chilli warmth was fierce; the waitress warned me, and she wasn’t lying.
-By contrast, the tagliolini with prawns went silk-light and might be my favourite of the lot: sweet prawns, cherry tomatoes collapsing into a buttery shellfish sauce, plus a toasted crumb for exactly the crunch you want.
+Crucially, the smoky-chilli warmth was red hot and fierce; the waitress warned me, and she wasn’t lying.
+By contrast, the tagliolini with prawns went silk-light and might be my favourite of the lot: sweet prawns, cherry tomatoes collapsing into a buttery shellfish sauce, plus a toasted crumb for exactly the textural crunch you want.

 We closed with tiramisu and a burnt-honey chocolate gelato, insane, and authentically delicious.
 Naturally, the tiramisu was the huge, soft-set wedge you dream of if you grew up believing dessert should come with two spoons and a gentle argument.
 Properly soaked sponge, plush mascarpone, the bitter edge of cocoa, nothing cloying.
 In theory, I intended to share; in reality, good intentions are famously weak against good tiramisu.